Furikuda/bork/docs/deployment/image-backup.rst

 no state is lost.
 Depending on the application this can be the easiest and most reliable way to create application-consistent backups.

-Borg doesn't intend to address these issues due to their huge complexity and platform/software dependency.
-Combining Borg with the mechanisms provided by the platform (snapshots, hypervisor features) will be the best approach to start tackling them.
+Bork doesn't intend to address these issues due to their huge complexity and platform/software dependency.
+Combining Bork with the mechanisms provided by the platform (snapshots, hypervisor features) will be the best approach to start tackling them.